Created on

 Packet capture can be collected as shown below:

-Step 6: Phase2 is up but traffic is not passing.
+Step 6: Phase2 is up, but traffic is not passing.

-Once the tunnel is up, traffic will be encapsulated in ESP (Encapsulating Security Payload) protocol and sent to the remote peer.
+Once the tunnel is up, traffic will be encapsulated in the ESP (Encapsulating Security Payload) protocol and sent to the remote peer.

 Checklist: